mg126e/Project_Backend/design/concepts/PartnerMatching/PartnerMatching.md

   a set of running Preferences

 a set of running Preferences with
   a Pace selection
-	   a distance Number
-	   an experience Level
   a preferred Time of day

 a set of match Suggestions with
    a Recipient user